mortemdulcem/epi-clock-DNA-mtl-prototype/README.md

 ## License

-This project is provided for **academic and research purposes only**.
+⚠️ **PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+This software is protected by copyright law and international intellectual property treaties.

 **See [LICENSE](LICENSE) file for full terms.**